KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 This framework is a **conceptual scaffold** for organizing metacognitive phenomena, not a complete predictive model.
 We acknowledge the following limitations:

-1. **Notational Clarification:** The original $K(K(x))$ notation could be misread as function composition.
-We clarify that each $K_n$ is an independent observation of a distinct state (State$_n$), not the application of $K$ to the numerical output of the previous layer.
+1. **Formal Model:** We adopt an observational family interpretation to resolve the recursion/observation tension.
+This is a modeling choice, not the only possibility.

+2. **Single Dimension (Scope Boundary):**
+   - The $[-1,1]$ scale assumes a **single axis of correctness** with one "opposite" direction.
+   - **What this captures:** Directional errors (overconfidence vs underconfidence, correct vs incorrect).
+   - **What this does NOT capture:** Multiple, qualitatively different misconceptions (e.g., "thinks A" vs "thinks B" when truth is C).
+   - **Design rationale:** This simplification enables tractable measurement and clear intervention design.
+Multi-dimensional misconceptions require a different formalism (e.g., vector-valued $K$ or belief distributions) and are outside the current scope.
+   - **Future extension:** Vector-valued $K \in [-1,1]^d$ or embedding in a latent space could address this limitation.

-2. **Minimal Axiomatic Theory:** We provide basic constraints on $K$ (anchor preservation, monotonicity, boundedness) but do not specify a unique functional form.
+3. **Minimal Axiomatic Theory:** We provide basic constraints on $K$ (anchor preservation, monotonicity, boundedness) but do not specify a unique functional form.
 The specific dynamics of $K$ (e.g., whether it is contractive, has fixed points beyond $\{-1, 0, 1\}$) are empirical questions.

-3. **No Generative Model:** We do not provide a noise model or generative account of how states are produced.
+4. **No Generative Model:** We do not provide a noise model or generative account of how states are produced.
 This is a task for computational cognitive modeling.

-4. **Observation Protocol:** The mapping from observable behavior to $K_n$ values requires operational definitions.
+5. **Observation Protocol:** The mapping from observable behavior to $K_n$ values requires operational definitions.
 While we provide guidelines (e.g., alignment between claims and performance), the specific elicitation methods depend on the application domain.

+6. **$K_2$ Identifiability:** Higher-order estimates ($K_2$, $K_3$) require more items and may be less reliable.
+   - **Guideline:** For reliable $K_2$ estimation, use $N \geq 50$ items with noise $< 0.2$.
+   - **Confidence intervals:** Report 95% CI via bootstrap; if CI width $> 0.3$, interpret with caution.

-5. **Simulation Validation Pending:** We have not yet provided simulated evidence that different metacognitive profiles (Socratic, Dunning-Kruger, Imposter) are identifiable under realistic noise.
+7. **Simulation Validation Pending:** We have not yet provided simulated evidence that different metacognitive profiles (Socratic, Dunning-Kruger, Imposter) are identifiable under realistic noise.
 This is planned for future work.

-6. **Analogical Type Theory:** The type-theoretic justification is analogical rather than formally constructed.
+8. **Analogical Type Theory:** The type-theoretic justification is analogical rather than formally constructed.
 A full domain-theoretic or typed lambda-calculus treatment is beyond the current scope.

-7. **LLM Operationalization Incomplete:** Applying $K_n$ to LLMs requires addressing question-side shortcuts and model-side signals.
+9. **LLM Operationalization Incomplete:** Applying $K_n$ to LLMs requires addressing question-side shortcuts and model-side signals.
 Specific methods (conformal coverage, debate protocols) are suggested but not developed here.

 ### Future Directions